Why the Ashes’ first ball could be the most important of all

 As he ran towards the crease the noise grew louder.
 Harmison has tried many times to explain what happened next, why the ball flew diagonally out of his grasp, skidded off the wicket and ended up in the lap of captain Andrew Flintoff at second slip.
 “I froze,” he said at the time.
 “My whole body was nervous.
 I could not get my hands to stop sweating.
 The first ball slipped out of my hands, the second did as well and, after that, I had no rhythm, nothing.”

-Having stewed on it for more than a decade, he said in 2017: “I was trying far too hard to bowl too fast.
+Having stewed on that moment in December 2006 for more than a decade, he said in 2017: “I was trying far too hard to bowl too fast.
 Did I freeze?
 Possibly.
 I just think I tried too hard.”

-It is something unique in Test cricket – the wait.
+It is something unique in Test cricket before that first ball is bowled – the wait.
 The batsman shuffles on his crease, the wicketkeeper claps his gloves, the umpire straightens his hat.
-The morning sun has just emerged over the stadium walls and it feels like the start of something, something that may be magical or dramatic or destructive – no one yet knows what, but it will definitely be something.
-After all the build-up and preparation and mind-games, the world slows down in those last few seconds before a Test series finally begins.
+The morning sun has just emerged over the stadium and it feels like the start of something, something that may be magical or dramatic or destructive – no one yet knows what, but it will definitely be something.
+After all the build-up and preparation and mind games, the world slows down in those last few seconds before an Ashes series finally begins.
 And perhaps the ability of a lead bowler or batsman to handle that moment, that scrutiny, can ripple across the grass and take hold of a team.

 Harmison’s famous wide has long been credited with “setting the tone” for what was to come: England meekly surrendering the Ashes in a 5-0 whitewash.
 But does the first ball of the series really indicate – even influence – what follows?